Tenniscoats

 Saya and Takashi have also released solo works.

 Their music has been classified as avant-garde, folk, psychedelic and indie; Saya herself has been known to label their sound, "avant pops".

 Saya and Takashi met at Meiji University, where they were students.

 In December, 2008, Saya collaborated with Satomi of Deerhoof on a one-off project called OneOne.
 The album was released on P-Vine Records (Japan) and Aquarius Records (United States).

 In 2009, Takashi began the psych-folk group, Kasumi Trio.
 The other members are Shinsuke Michishita (from LSD March), Ikuro Takahashi (from Fushitsusha, Nagisa ni te).

 In 2016 they played on a small festival - Alien Disko - in Munich which was managed by members of The Notwist.
-Together with Markus Acher of The Nowist they founded a new band Spirit Fest which is playing very silent, melancholic english and japanese songs.
+Together with Markus Acher of The Notwist they founded a new band Spirit Fest which is playing very silent, melancholic English and Japanese songs.